Paleocontinent: Demise

 Pangea broke apart after 70 million years.
-The supercontinent was torn apart through fragmentation, which is where parts of the main landmass would break off in stages.
-There were two main events that led to the dispersal of Pangea.
+The supercontinent was torn apart through fragmentation, when parts of the main landmass would break off in stages.
+Two main events that led to the dispersal of Pangea.
 The first was a passive rifting event that occurred in the Triassic period.
-This rifting event caused the Atlantic Ocean to form.
+The rifting event caused the Atlantic Ocean to form.
 The other event was an active rifting event.
-This happened in the Lower Jurassic and caused the opening of the Indian Ocean.
-This breakup took 17 million years to complete.
+It happened in the Lower Jurassic and caused the opening of the Indian Ocean.
+The break-up took 17 million years to complete.

 Life

-Pangea formed roughly 20 million years before the Permian Extinction.
-During the Permian Extinction over 95% of all marine species were lost and 70% of terrestrial species were lost.
+Pangea formed roughly 20 million years before the Permian Extinction, when over 95% of all marine species and 70% of terrestrial species were lost.
 The Triassic period of Pangea became a time of recovery from the Permian Extinction.
-This recovery included the rise of sea levels which created extensive shallow oceanic shelves for large marine reptiles.
-This recovery period was when terrestrial animals flourished and when land reptiles diversified and flourished, along with the appearance of Dinosaurs.
-These Dinosaurs would become what characterizes the life forms of the following periods, the Jurassic and Cretaceous.
-Lastly at the end of the Triassic and the beginning of the Jurassic was the first appearance of small shrew like mammals that came from reptiles.
+The recovery included the rise of sea levels, which created extensive shallow oceanic shelves for large marine reptiles.
+The recovery period had terrestrial animals flourish and land reptiles diversify and flourish, along with the appearance of dinosaurs.
+The dinosaurs would become what would characterize the life during the Jurassic and the Cretaceous periods.
+At the end of the Triassic and the beginning of the Jurassic periods, small shrew-like mammals first appeared which came from reptiles.

 Climate

-The main characteristic of Pangea's climate is that its position on Earth was advantageous for starting a cycle of megamonsoonal circulation.
-The monsoons reached their maximum strength in the Triassic period of the Mesozoic.
-During the late Carboniferous, there was peat formation in what is currently Europe and the Eastern areas of North America.
-The wetter, swamp like conditions needed to form peat were contrasted with the dry conditions on the Colorado Plateau.
-Nearing the end of the Carboniferous the region of Pangea centered on the equator became drier.
-In the Permian, this dryness was contrasted with seasonal rainfall, and this type of climate became more normal and widespread on the continent.
-However, during the Triassic, the Colorado Plateau started to regain some moisture and there was a shift in wind direction.
-Around the same time parts of current day Australia that were found at higher latitudes were much drier and seasonal in character.
-At the start of the Jurassic the megamonsoon started to fall apart as drying started to happen to Gondwana and the southern portion of Laurasia.
+The main characteristic of Pangea's climate was that its position on Earth helped start a cycle of megamonsoonal circulation.
+The monsoons reached their maximum strength during the Triassic period of the Mesozoic.
+During the late Carboniferous, peat was formed in what is currently Europe and the eastern areas of North America.
+The wetter, swamp-like conditions necessary to form peat were contrasted with the dry conditions on the Colorado Plateau.
+Near the end of the Carboniferous, the region of Pangea centered on the equator became drier.
+In the Permian, the dryness contrasted with seasonal rainfall, and that type of climate became more normal and widespread on the continent.

+However, during the Triassic, the Colorado Plateau started to regain some moisture, and there was a shift in wind direction.
+Around the same time, parts of what is now Australia were at higher latitudes and much drier and seasonal in character.
+At the start of the Jurassic, the megamonsoon started to fall apart, as drying started in Gondwana and the southern portion of Laurasia.